-15.1 The Captain of the batting side may not declare his/her innings closed at any time during the course of a match.
+The captain of the batting side may not declare their innings closed at any time during the course of a match.

-16 Law 16 - The result
+16 LAW 16 - THE RESULT

-- 16.1 Laws 16.1, 16.4 and 16.5.2 shall not apply. - 16.2 When there is no interruption after play has commenced and when both sides have had the opportunity of batting for the same agreed number of overs, the team scoring the higher number of runs shall be the winner.
-In the event of the scores being tied, the following shall apply: - 16.2.1 In a Group match, no account shall be taken of wickets lost, the match is tied and each team shall be awarded one point. - 16.2.2 In the Eliminator or Final, no account shall be taken of wickets lost.
+16.1 Laws 16.1, 16.4 and 16.5.2 shall not apply.

+- 16.2 When there is no interruption after play has commenced and when both sides have had the opportunity of batting for the same agreed number of overs, the team scoring the higher number of runs shall be the winner.
+In the event of the scores being tied, the following shall apply: - 16.2.1 In a Group match, no account shall be taken of wickets lost, the match is tied and each team shall be awarded two points. - 16.2.2 In the Eliminator or Final, no account shall be taken of wickets lost.
 The teams shall compete in a Super Five to determine the winner.
-(A Super Five is a sudden death contest comprising one five-ball over per team) Refer 16.5.
+(A Super Five is a sudden death contest comprising one five-ball over per team (unless ended earlier as provided for in 16.5.12) and the winner shall be the team scoring the greater number of runs, irrespective of the number of wickets lost) Refer 16.5.
 Should a Super Five, or second Super Five, not be possible due to Playing Condition 2.5 being applied, in the Eliminator, the second-place team from the group stage shall progress to the final; in the final the trophy shall be awarded to the team that finished in first place in the group stage. - 16.3 If, due to suspension of play after the start of the match, the number of overs in the innings of either team has to be revised to a lesser number than that originally allotted (minimum 5 overs), then a revised target score should be set for the number of overs which the team batting second will have the opportunity of facing, this revised target being calculated by the Duckworth Lewis Stern method.
 A par score will be set for the second innings.
 If this is exceeded a win for the team batting second shall result.
-If the par score is equalled then the scores are tied and 16.2.1 and 16.2.2 shall apply. (see also 16.5 and 16.6 below).
+If the par score is equalled then the scores are tied and 16.2.1 and 16.2.2 shall apply (see also 16.5 and 16.6 below).
 If after the restart of play it is discovered that the wrong Duckworth Lewis Stern target has been set the faulty target shall stand. - 16.4 If a match is abandoned before it has been played to a conclusion and before the team batting second has received its allotted number of overs (providing that it has received not less than 5 overs), the result shall be decided by the Duckworth Lewis Stern method.
+If on abandonment the score of the team batting second is equal to the par score, the match is tied and 16.2.1 and 16.2.2 shall apply.